grant-humphries/dev-near-light-rail/README.md

 	```
 	It may also be neccessary to set the password for the postgres user using the command `SET pgpassword=xxx`

-4. Run Osmosis using the command in `osmosis\osmosis_command.sh` in this repo.
+4. Import the OpenStreetMap data into the database via Osmosis by pasting the command stored here `osmosis\osmosis_command.sh` (within this repo) into the command prompt.
-5. Run the following script: `dev-near-lightrail\osmosis\compose_trails.sql` to create a table that has the geometry of the streets and trails desired for the network analysis, to run this in the command line locally use the shell snippet below:
+5. Turn the deconstructed OSM data (this is the format that Osmosis produces) back into line segments by running the script stored here: `dev-near-lightrail\osmosis\compose_trails.sql`.
+Anything that is not a street or trails has been filtered out by Osmosis.
+Use the command below to run the script from the command prompt:

 	```Shell
 	psql -d osmosis_ped -U postgres -f "G:\PUBLIC\GIS_Projects\Development_Around_Lightrail\github\dev-near-lightrail\osmosis\compose_trails.sql"
 	```

-6. Connect to the `osmosis_ped` db with QGIS, add the table created in step 5 to the map and save it as shapefile with an ESPG of 2913.
+6. Create a shapefile of the OSM data by connecting to the **osmosis_ped** database with QGIS, adding the table created in step 5 (which is called **streets_and_trails**) to the map and saving it as shapefile called `osm_foot.shp` with an ESPG of **2913**.

 ## Create Network Dataset with ArcGIS's Network Analyst

-This step can't be automated at this time AFAIK, but I'll will continue to check back for this functionality as new version of ArcGIS are released as that ability would save some time.
+As of 2/18/2014 this phase of the project can't be automated with arcPy (only ArcObjects), see [this post](http://gis.stackexchange.com/questions/59971/how-to-create-network-dataset-for-network-assistant-using-arcpy) for more details, if this functionality becomes available I plan to implented it as my ultimate goal is 'one-click' automation.
+To create a routable network dataset do the following:

-1. Right click on the current OpenStreetMap shapefile and select 'New Network Dataset'
+1. In ArcMap right click OpenStreetMap shapefile created in the last step and select 'New Network Dataset', this will launch a wizard that configures the network dataset
-2. Use the default name
+2. In the next screen use the default name for the file
 3. Keep default of modeling turns
 4. Click 'Connectivity' and change 'Connectivity Policy' from 'End Point' to 'Any Vertex', **this step is very important as routing will not function properly without it.**
 5. Leave Z-input as 'None'